 - Skoda Rapid and Rapid Spaceback – £3000

 - Skoda Octavia – £3500

 - Skoda Superb – £4000

-The initiative runs until 30 June 2018 and covers almost the entire Toyota range.
+The initiative is for cars ordered by 30 June 2018 and registered by 10 September.
 The full list of discounted cars and their savings is below:

 - Toyota Auris – £3000

 - Toyota Verso – £3500